HedrichDev/HedrichDev/README.md

 ###

-<p align="left">Hello, programmer specialized in backend development and malware analysis.
+<p align="left">Hello, programmer specialized in Full Stack development and malware analysis.
 With solid experience in creating efficient and secure solutions, I am passionate about exploring new technologies and trends in the programming field.
 I am always looking for opportunities to grow professionally and contribute to innovative projects.</p>

 ###